Booting an Operating System

 How do you run that first program?

 An operating sytem is sometimes described as “the first program,” one that allows you to run other programs.
-How does that first program get to run?
+However, it is usually stored as a file (or, more commonly, a collection of files) on a disk.
+How does this “first” program get to run?

 Since this initial program had to be as small as possible, it would have minimal capabilities.
 What often happened is that the boot loader would load another boot loader, called a second stage loader, which was more sophisticated.
 This second stage loader would have error checking, among possibly other features, such as giving the user a choice of operating systems to boot, the ability to load diagnostic software, or enabling diagnostic modes in the operating system.
 This multi-stage boot loader, having a boot loader load a bigger boot loader, is called chain loading.